TODAY'S HOURS: 8 AM – 4 PM

 Giant coralroot is among a group of plants that violates one of the most fundamental rules of what makes a plant a plant.
 Children are taught all plants produce their own energy through photosynthesis.
 But giant coralroot is mycoheterotrophic, which means it does not photosynthesize sunlight into food.

 Instead, the plant maintains a symbiotic relationship with fungi, which provide all the nutrients the plants need.
 In particular, Hexalectris warnockii relies on an underground fungal partner that produces carbon and sugar for the plant.
-Many orchids are mycohetertropes, but Hexalectris warnockii is part of an even more complicated system, since the fungal partner is in another symbiotic relationship with the surrounding oak and juniper roots.
+Many orchids are mycoheterotrophs, but Hexalectris warnockii is part of an even more complicated system, since the fungal partner is in another symbiotic relationship with the surrounding oak and juniper roots.
 It’s an unusual lifecycle that shows nature will always find a way.

-Victoria Holman, a student at Baylor University, is studying giant coralroot along with other orchids at Cedar Ridge Preserve in Dallas.
+Victoria Holman, a recent graduate from Baylor University, is studying giant coralroot along with other orchids at Cedar Ridge Preserve in Dallas.
 In a project funded in part by the Southwest Regional Orchid Grower’s Association, Holman is surveying the preserve to get a better sense of the size and distribution of orchids on site.
 Ben Durrington from the Garden’s Living Collections team is also studying the plant to see if it could be cultivated in a greenhouse–a tricky task that has so far remained out of reach.

 We want to emphasize that these are extremely rare plants.
 If you happen to spot one in the wild–or even think you might have come across a giant coralroot–please leave it alone!